cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 - The module accepts the `context` input as a way to provide the information about the stack (using the context variables `namespace`, `tenant`, `environment`, `stage` defined in the stack config)

-- If the Atmos component (for which we want to get the remote state outputs) is provisioned in a different Atmos stack (in different AWS account, or different AWS region), we can override the context variables `tenant`, `stage` and `environment` to point the module to the correct stack.
+- If the Atmos component (for which we want to get the remote state outputs) is provisioned in a different Atmos stack (in a different AWS OU, or different AWS account, or different AWS region), we can override the context variables `tenant`, `stage` and `environment` to point the module to the correct stack.
 For example, if the component is provisioned in a different AWS region (let's say `us-west-2`), we can set `environment = "uw2"`, and the [remote-state](https://github.com/cloudposse/terraform-yaml-stack-config/tree/main/modules/remote-state) module will get the remote state outputs for the Atmos component provisioned in that region